revaturelabs/interviewquestions/InterviewSpecificQuestions2.0/CoreJava/Collections.md

 ---

-8. How does LinkedList is implemented in Java, is it a Singly or Doubly linked list?
+8. How LinkedList is implemented in Java, is it a Singly or Doubly linked list?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)